FriendsOfSymfony/FOSHttpCacheBundle/Resources/doc/reference/configuration/headers.rst

 The *stale* directives need a parameter specifying the time in seconds how long a  cache is allowed to continue serving stale content if needed.
-The other directives are flags that are included when set to true.
+The other directives are flags that are included when set to true:

 .. code-block:: yaml